Fletcher Construction

 The Fletcher Construction Company Limited is a New Zealand construction company and a subsidiary of Fletcher Building.
-Together with Higgins Contractors Ltd it makes up the Construction division of Fletcher Building.
-Fletcher Construction is widely known in New Zealand, and has delivered various iconic projects including constructing the Auckland Sky Tower.
+Together with Higgins Contractors Ltd and Brian Perry Civil it makes up the Construction division of Fletcher Building.
+Fletcher Construction is widely known in New Zealand, and has delivered various projects including constructing the Auckland Sky Tower.

 It has five main business units: